 The project owner or project developer in coordination with related sector or stakeholder shall train the person who has fundamental knowledge, eligible and willing to get a vocation according to technical plan, to become an onsite developer and train a household who has development potential such as cultivating, raising livestock, handcrafting, trade, service to become a model family.

-Article 38 Monitoring and Evaluation of Vocation Implementation
+Article 38 Monitoring and Evaluation of Vocational program Implementation

 The project owner or project development in coordination with resettlement and vocation committee, and other related stakeholder at its local authority shall monitor, inspect and evaluate the implementation of vocation program periodically in order to improve and strengthen the program to be more efficient and effective.